 Are Oats Good for Babies?

-Oats are considered very good food for babies as they are rich in fibre and also easily digestible.
-They are also a good source of energy for your baby and are very light in comparison to rice.
-They are also found to have the least cases of allergic reactions among the cereals available.
-However, it is a good idea to consult your baby’s paediatrician before you start giving oats to your baby to rule out any adverse reactions.
+Oats are considered a good food option for babies as they are rich in minerals, vitamins, fibre and antioxidants.
+They are thus a good source of energy for your baby.
+Oats also aid digestion and are very light in comparison to rice.
+It has been found that oats are the only cereal that the least number of children are allergic to.
+However, it is still recommended that you consult a paediatrician before you start feeding oats to your baby to rule out any adverse reactions.

 Health Benefits of Oats for Infants

-Packed with nutrition, oats have many health benefits, particularly for infants.
-Some of them are,
+Oats are packed with nutrition, and have many health benefits, particularly for infants.
+Here are some of them:

-The presence of vitamins like folate, vitamin B-6, vitamin K and vitamin E, thiamin, riboflavin, and niacin, make oats an essential supplement for the growth and development of your infant.
+The presence of vitamins like folate, vitamin B 6, vitamin K, vitamin E, thiamin, riboflavin, and niacin make oats an essential supplement for the growth and development of your baby.

-Antioxidants can lower the risk of attack by free radicals in the body and are an essential part of a baby’s diet.
-Along, with minerals and vitamins, oats are also high in antioxidants that are important for a baby.
+Oats has a healthy amount of antioxidants that can lower the risk of attack by free radicals in the body and should, therefore, be an essential part of a baby’s diet.

-Every 100 g of oatmeal provides 400 kcal of energy for babies.
-This energy is essential for infants in the developmental stage and also to aid their growth spurts.
+Every 100 grams of oatmeal provides 400 kcal of energy for babies.
+This energy is essential for infants in their developmental stage as it aid their growth spurts.